oSoWoSo/cayman-dark/README.md

 *Cayman-Dark is an adaptation of the Cayman Jekyll theme for GitHub Pages.
 You can preview the theme [here](http://lewismiddleton.github.io/cayman-dark).*

-The dark mode functionality comes from DarkReader which can be found here: [https://github.com/darkreader/darkreader](https://github.com/darkreader/darkreader)
+The dark mode functionality comes from Dark Reader which can be found here: [https://github.com/darkreader/darkreader](https://github.com/darkreader/darkreader)

 ## Usage